-Talia’s Steakhouse & Bar, the premier Glatt Kosher restaurant located on the Upper West Side of Manhattan, NYC, is offering three pre-paid, prix fixe menu options: $31, $42, or $54.
+Talia’s Steakhouse & Bar, the premier Glatt Kosher restaurant located on the Upper West Side of Manhattan, NYC, is offering three pre-paid, prix fixe menu options: $37, $50, or $65, all inclusive (plus sales tax).
 The energy, romantic ambiance, and Glatt Kosher gourmet cuisine at Talia’s Steakhouse & Bar make it the ideal spot to celebrate Simchat Torah.
 Families and groups are welcome.
 Talia’s will offer two seatings for dinner: Early bird dinner 5:00pm to 8:00pm (flexible) and dinner 8:00pm to 11:00pm (flexible).

 Friday Night Shabbat Menus: Click HERE

 Since Jewish law forbids the distribution of money on Shabbat and Jewish holidays, gratuity is banned.
 Talia’s Steakhouse’s catering servers are fully compensated for such religious events and/or for all on and off-premises catering, banquets, special prix fixe functions and package deals.
 Prices charged are all inclusive and no part of the price is purported to be a gratuity.
 Only sales tax shall be added to the bill.